350 M To Ft

 Q1: Is 3.28084 feet/meter the exact conversion factor?

 A1: No, it's an approximation.
-The exact conversion factor has more decimal places, but 3.28084 offers sufficient accuracy for most practical applications.
+Consider this: the exact conversion factor has more decimal places, but 3.
+28084 offers sufficient accuracy for most practical applications.

 Q2: How can I convert feet to meters?